 This would be a first-degree murder charge.
 Even if you solicit a murder – meaning that you either hire someone or convince them to kill another person – that solicitation of a murder could be charged as murder as though you committed the murder yourself.
 The difference between first and second-degree murder is planning and deliberating, thinking about killing someone, and then putting the plan in motion versus someone who becomes angry during a sudden quarrel and kills someone.

 So, there are several different theories and ways when you look at the totality of the circumstances of a case that someone can be charged with murder in California.
-If you or a loved one is accused of murder, you should get to an attorney that has handled these cases, knows the local Los Angeles and San Fernando Valley court system, and knows how to win the case or at least get a lesser charge.
+If you or a loved one is accused of murder, you should get to an attorney who has handled these cases, knows the local Los Angeles and San Fernando Valley court system, and knows how to win the case or get a lesser charge.